vorlang/vor/README.md

 - **Invariant checking** — periodically queries live agent state and evaluates system invariants
 - **Seed reproducibility** — replay any run with `--seed N`

-No Chaos Monkey.
-No Toxiproxy.
-No Docker.
-The BEAM provides all the failure injection primitives as function calls.
+For BEAM-native systems, no external chaos infrastructure is needed — the BEAM provides process kill, message interception, and state querying as function calls.

 ## Auto-generated telemetry

-Every compiled Vor agent emits telemetry for every observable event.
-Zero instrumentation code.
+The compiler knows every state field, message type, transition, and handler.
+It generates telemetry calls in the compiled bytecode — no instrumentation code in the source file.

 | Event | Metadata |
 |---|---|